Code-defined input filtering

 The CodeLens hint displays above eligible filter functions to indicate they are valid preview filters.

-Add parameters to preview filters
+Add parameters to filters

 Copied!